 Principal Grange, calling after them.
 “The only words I want to hear coming out

 of your mouths are apologies.
-To each other and then to me.”
+To each other, then to me.”

 When they were far enough